 top of page

-I’m Greg, a Colorado-based photographer and small business owner, and this is what life behind the camera really looks like — plus how you can start learning photography now, even if you’re just beginning.
+I’m Greg, a Colorado-based photographer and small business owner.
+In this post, I’ll share what life behind the camera really looks like.
+Plus, I’ll provide tips on how you can start learning photography now, even if you’re just beginning.

 Photographer and Business Owner, Greg Benskin